alislaboratory/4BitCPU/README.txt

 	Note for future:  I may have to modify the instruction memory circuitry if I cannot find any 16-bit EEPROMs.
 A way around that is to use 8 bit EEPROM, with a module that handles writing (6-bits into one, 6 to the next).
 This will lower the amount of memory for ease of circuit creation.
 Then reading is the same process, reading the current address bits 5-0, then adding that with current address + 1 bits 5-0.
 For now, it can be ignored.

+	There is a slight problem where loading requires 2 clock cycles to fetch the value of the address in memory.
+This can be fixed by using a counter that activates the program counter HALT for a single cycle while the value is fetched, then disabled the next clock cycle.

 -- CPU BEHAVIOUR --